Screening Colonoscopies

 What should I do?

-• At the start of the COVID-19 pandemic, many people stopped getting their regular cancer screenings.
-The ACS advises that people talk to their healthcare providers about options to help get them on schedule (or back on schedule) for their screening tests.
+- At the start of the COVID-19 pandemic, many people stopped getting their regular cancer screenings.
+The ACS advises that people whose cancer screening schedule was disrupted talk to their healthcare providers about getting back on schedule.

 Let us show you how we can help you make more informed decisions with our RealTime Medicare FFS claims data.